How to Double Your Rental Income with Furnished Rentals

 To manage the furnished rentals, hire a property management company who specializes in corporate rentals.
 However, expect to pay 25% to 35% in management fees.

 Depending on your market, the increase in cash flow from converting an unfurnished unit into a furnished unit will more than cover the increase in management and other expenses.
-However, before pursuing furnished rentals, determine the rental demand in your area.
+However, before pursuing furnished rentals to increase rental income for yourself and other investors involved in the deal, determine the rental demand in your area.